Secure UK on-line

 Is it still safe to buy from you during the current crisis?
 Yes it certainly is, we are well placed as a low overhead business and will still be here to serve you this year and next with great but not stupid prices!

-Two ways to pay - using a PayPal account login or direct from your credit or debit card on-line or by phone.
+Three ways to pay; using a PayPal account login, or direct from your credit-debit card on-line, or by phone

 If you don't get on with PayPal you can also ring with your credit card details on 01789-778825.

 You can delete items in your shopping basket later so you can 'add' just to reserve a choice of items.